tjfrench24/team-3-project/team/m2/features.md

 This feature integrates external APIs to generate varied and effective workout tips.
 It enriches the user's fitness journey by providing access to a wide range of exercise routines and fitness advice, helping users stay motivated and informed.

 **Assigned To**: Rishabh

+## Community and Social Sharing:
+This feature allows users to share their progress, workout routines, and achievements with a community within the app for motivation and accountability.

+**Assigned To**: Rishabh

+## Multi-Device Access
+Users can access their fitness data and plans across multiple devices such as mobiles, laptops, smartwatches, etc. Which ensures seamless continuity in their fitness journey.

+**Assigned To**: Tim

+## Personalized Goal Setting
+Users can set specific, measurable, and time bound fitness goals, such as weight loss, muscle gain, or improved cardiovascular endurance.
+The app will then generate a customized plan to help the user achieve their objectives.

+**Assigned To**: Megan